Fellow Americans:

 It is the nature of power lust that political supporters champion their leaders' actions that would be deplored if done by opposing factions.
 For instance, the actions of the Bush Administration were loudly decried by social liberals while many have come to the defense of the same actions that have been expanded by the Obama administration.
 In the same fashion, the targeting of groups on the political right by the IRS brought joy to many democrats while similar targeting of groups on the left would have likely drawn joy to some on the right.
 Case in point, the government should be limited.

-Henry David Thoreau begins his great work Civil Disobedience with the passage:
+Henry David Thoreau begins his great work

 I heartily accept the motto, — "That government is best which governs least."